 Litecoin’s price does not exhibit a regular moving pattern.
-The price is volatile and to create a solid trading strategy, an investor must look at the historical performance of the cryptocurrency and a sample of predictions provided from credible expert commentators.
+The price is volatile and to create a solid trading strategy, an investor must look at the historical performance of the cryptocurrency and a sample price of predictions provided from credible expert commentators.

 - Litecoin is currently trading well below its all-time high value of over $375

 - Even with the recent low prices, Litecoin’s value has grown more than 20-fold in just 3 years

 - Some experts are bullish on Litecoin, while others – bearish at best